community-led-design/kit/src/collections/case-studies/being-studio-co-design-case-study.md

 The challenges of working remotely required significant re-thinking of how to connect and collaborate.
 It was challenging to find creative and engaging ways of documenting and sharing the artists’ input during the co-design workshops and to maintain continuity from session to session without physical artifacts that could be kept up on the walls of a classroom or studio space.

-{% learning "Learning: Creative approaches to remote co-design" %}
+{% learning "Learning: Find creative approaches to remote co-design" %}

 When meeting remotely, find creative ways to work asynchronously and to share physical artifacts.
 Where possible, incorporate these activities into a process that participants are already using and are familiar with.
 For example, artist kits that were being delivered to the BEING artists in their homes provided a great opportunity to share [printed templates and other art materials](https://fluidproject.atlassian.net/wiki/spaces/fluid/pages/11590614/Printable+Artist+Templates) for use before and during co-design workshops.